JGIBristol/analysis_best_practice/presentations/02_research_ecosystem/index.md

 It's also very easy to  [link to Google!](http://google.com).

-This presentation was also written in Markdown.
+It's also how this presentation was formatted!

 ```
+GitHub likes Markdown.
+It will:
+* automatically render READMEs written in Markdown
+* render commit and pull request messages written in Markdown.

 ---